jahaanmukhi/CovidTracker/README.md

 ## Audience

-People who would like to get updates about COVID-19 (and other disasters), would like to share their status with friends, or are worried about their friends.
+People who would like to get updates about COVID-19 and track the ongoing pandemic.